OUR JOURNEY

 To help others who are willing to help themselves.
 To give Hope to the hopeless and new life to those in need.

 Our mission at Christ's Kin is to provide the means to help people rebound from life’s struggles.
-We are dedicated to assisting people to recover from poor choices made along the way.
+We are dedicated to assisting people in recovering from poor choices made along the way.

 Some people have given up, or recently been released from incarceration.
 They need our help!
 By helping them regain a semblance of life, we will make our communities better places to live.

 We will show them the love of Christ and give them hope for a future.
-Upon completing the 90 day rehabilitation process, we will offer transitional housing and programs designed to teach them how to live a life Worthy of God’s calling.
+When they reach out to us we teach them how to live a life Worthy of God’s calling.

-We will show them how to be productive members of society and we will give them real help so that they can beat addiction and have a new life.
+We will show them how to be productive members of society and we will give them real help so that they can live life abundantly.

 John's Story